marialee222/real-time-bus-tracker/README.md

  - created a line for the bus marker (JS)

 ## How to Run
-To run the Real Time Bus Tracker on your machine, follow these steps:
+To run the Real-Time Bus Tracker on your machine, follow these steps:
 1. Clone the repo: git clone https://github.com/marialee222/real-time-bus-tracker.git
 2. Open the project directory: cd real-time-bus-tracker
 3. Open index.html in your web browser.